 To be honest, we found this addition to be underwhelming.
 I don’t subscribe to Apple Play, so I couldn’t listen to the music (not that i could hear in the Parks anyway).

 And while I did earn “achievements” for waiting in line for certain attractions, I either didn’t have long enough of a wait to enjoy it, or I forgot about the app altogether.
 Bluetooth has to be enabled to earn these achievements, so even when I didn’t open the app, I got a cute little “sticker” to mark going on the ride.
 And you have to admit, they’re pretty darn cute!

 The only Quest we had time to actually read a little bit of was in Animal Kingdom.
-But because we were waiting for a Mickey and Minnie Meet and Greet, inside of Adventurers Outpost, we were nowhere near The Tree of Life, where a lot of the photos and questions were referring to.
+But because we were waiting for a Mickey and Minnie Meet-and-Greet, inside of Adventurers Outpost, we weren’t near The Tree of Life, where a lot of the photos and questions were referring to.

-We played a little bit, took the pictures they asked us to take (turning my son into a couple animals), but in the end, it didn’t really capture our attention much.
+We played a little bit, took a couple pictures they asked us to take (turning my son into a couple animals), but in the end, it didn’t really capture our attention much.

 With all the App activity going on, how did it affect my phone battery?

 I was pleasantly surprised at how well my phone did, battery-wise.
 Of course, I did have to charge it while I was in the Parks, but not nearly as much as I thought I would have to.